Staycations in the Hudson Valley

 Glenmere Mansion

-For a more lavish--and parent-friendly--getaway, this place is luxurious and romantic.
+For a more lavish--and adults only--getaway, this place is luxurious and romantic.
 An all-inclusive hideaway replicated as an early twentieth century Tuscan villa, the mansion boasts acclaimed restaurants, a spa, bocce and tennis courts, croquet, and a library, all running on geothermal energy.
 634 Pine Hill Rd., Chester.
 845-469-1900.

 Castle Fun Center

-Enjoy everything from themed mini-golf to go-cart races and batting cages!
-If it's rainy, check out the extensive arcade, complete with a ballocity, and grab a bite to eat at Jesters Restaurant & Pub before hitting the rock wall, roller rink, or laser tag arena.
+Enjoy everything from themed mini golf to go-cart races, batting cages, and a whole lot more!
+If it's rainy, check out the extensive arcade, complete with a ballocity, roller skating, and bowling.
+Grab a bite to eat at Jesters Restaurant & Pub before hitting the rock wall, roller rink, or laser tag arena.
 109 Brookside Ave., Chester.
 845-469-2116.

 Heritage Trail